c0dycode/Borderlands-Mac-Linux-Stuff/README.md

 # Credits and Thanks
 - Me this time around, since the windows-version Bypasses were of no use
 - Apocalyptech for testing and confirming the Linux-version bypasses
+- mopioid for testing and confirming the Mac-version bypasses